Carlton-L/2024-M05-FINAL/README.md

 - Add to multiple playlists at once (checkbox)
 - Fix protected routes
+- Deal with empty playlists(you have deleted all videos) and deleting playlists
 - Add styling
 - Code refactor
   - State management (currently using Context, useState, prop drilling, params, etc. randomly)